 In late March, the governor of Kentucky ordered an Amazon facility to shut for a week after three workers tested positive for coronavirus, overriding Amazon’s decision to close the warehouse for 48 hours.
-Yet so far, Amazon has refused to close many of its facilities for longer than a day, while many others remain open even after workers test positive for coronavirus.
+Amazon has refused to close many of its facilities for longer than a day or two since the pandemic began.
+Some warehouse have even continued operations without a closure when workers test positive for coronavirus.

-A new report published on Thursday by the Athena Coalition and Hedge Clippers, two grassroots workers' rights organizations, says states and governors should be making more of these interventions when Amazon fails to protect its warehouse workers in facilities with coronavirus cases.
+A report published on Thursday by the Athena Coalition and Hedge Clippers, two grassroots workers' rights organizations, says states and governors should be making more interventions when Amazon fails to take steps to protect its warehouse workers in facilities with confirmed coronavirus cases.

 The report’s authors say that Amazon has failed to comply with CDC guidelines on how to clean facilities with coronavirus cases, which include closing off areas visited by infected workers, using ventilating fans, and waiting at least 24 hours before disinfection.

 “Self-interested critics, particularly unions and groups funded by our competitors, have a vested interest in spreading misinformation about Amazon but the facts tell a different story," said Kristen Kish, an Amazon spokesperson.
 "Nothing is more important than the safety of our teams.
 Since the early days of this situation, we have worked closely with health authorities to proactively respond, ensuring we continue to serve communities while taking care of our associates and teams.
 And, we have implemented more than 150 significant process changes to support our teams including increasing rates of pay, adjusting time off and providing temperature checks, masks, gloves and other safety measures at our sites."